 Appropriately Uses Anti-Psychotic Medication

-This tells you the percentage of residents given antipsychotic drugs.
-Antipsychotic medications are administered to patients for a variety of conditions, including cognitive disorders.
-Sadly, in limited situations, high levels of antipsychotic drug use may mean that a facility is using these medications to control patient behavior.
+This is the percent of residents who were given antipsychotic drugs.
+Antipsychotic medications are prescribed to patients for a variety of medical conditions, such as dementia.
+Tragically, in limited cases, high levels of antipsychotic drug use may mean a facility is using these drugs to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication